Candle Care + Safety

 - Keep out of reach of children, pets and flammable materials.

-- Do not burn your candle for more than 4 hours the first time and no longer than 2 hours at a time during subsequent burns.
+- Do not burn your candle for more than 4 hours the first time and no longer than 2 to 3 hours at a time during subsequent burns.

 - Keep your candle in a dry and temperature controlled environment, between 60 and 80° F to avoid moisture settling into wax.